 Research and development costs and expenses consist primarily of fees paid to external service providers.
-We anticipate our research and development costs could become significant as we execute on our business plan and enter into additional service agreements and begin conducting clinical research and development activities under strategic partnerships and for acquired drug candidates.
+We anticipate our research and development costs could become significant as we execute on our business plan and begin conducting clinical research and development activities directed at our licensed drug development programs describes in this filing, as well as under strategic partnerships and for other drug development programs we may acquire.
 Research and development expenses are recorded in operating expenses in the period in which they are incurred.
 Estimates will be used in determining the expense liability of certain costs where services have been performed but not yet invoiced.
 We will monitor levels of performance under each significant contract for external service providers, including the extent of patient enrollment and other activities through communications with the service providers to reflect the actual amount expended.